 - Not tuning your antenna will result in poor transmission and reception performance, and can also result in permanent damage to your radio

-- You’ll need an SWR meter (available for around $25) in order to tune your antenna.
+- You’ll need an SWR meter in order to tune your antenna.

 Antenna tuning is also known as adjusting the SWR, which stands for “Standing Wave Ratio.”
 What is SWR?
 It's the ratio of how much output power reaches its destination versus how much is reflected back.
 When the output power is impeded, the waves can be called “standing,” meaning they are not radiating the way they are supposed to.
 A low SWR means that your antenna is transmitting a satisfactory amount of RF (radio frequency) power instead of sending it back into your transmitter.